Canon PowerShot G: G3 X

+The G3 X matches the Sony RX10 III and IV for the longest zoom range available on a large-sensor bridge camera but in a much smaller package than its Sony counterparts.

-G5 X and G9 X
+G5 X

-In Q3 2015 Canon introduced the successors to its older G16 and S120 cameras.
-These were G5 X and G9 X respectively.
-Both of these use one inch sensor instead of the older 1/1.7".
-The G5 X is essentially a G7 X with an integral electronic viewfinder.
-The G16 had an optical viewfinder.
-The G5 X also has a DSLR-like form factor with viewfinder in the center instead of the rangefinder-like in the G16.
-The G9 X is similar in size to the S120 it replaced.
-The larger sensor necessitated that the zoom range was reduced from 5x to 3x i.e. 24 – 120 mm to 28 – 84 mm.
-With the introduction of the G9 X the S-series was discontinued and all top models are in G-series.
-It also meant the end of the use of 1/1.7" (9.5 mm diagonal) sensors in Canon cameras and all top models being at least one inch (16 mm diagonal) and other models having 1/2.3" (7.7 mm diagonal).
+In Q3 2015, Canon introduced the PowerShot G5 X as the successor to the Canon PowerShot G16.
+The G5 X uses a 1-inch sensor, significantly larger than the G16's 1/1.7" sensor.
+The G5 X is essentially a G7 X with a built-in electronic viewfinder, whereas the G16 had an optical viewfinder.
+The G5 X also has a DSLR-like form factor with the viewfinder in the center instead of the rangefinder-like offset viewfinder on the G16.

-In 2017 Canon updated the G9 X into G9 X mark II with the new Digic 7 processor, faster operation and built in RAW processing.
-No external changes were done.
+In 2019, the G5 X line was updated with a new model — the G5 X Mark II — that replaced the micro USB port with a USB-C port and offered 4K video recording.
+The G5 X Mark II also included a new lens and a pop-up electronic viewfinder that required manual operation like on older Sony RX100 models.
+This update returned the line to a rangefinder-like body shape and emphasized its photography focus, compared to the more vlogging-oriented G7 X line.

 G7 X

 With the G7 X, Canon added its own model to the large-sensor compact camera market.
-The G7X is Canon's first 1-inch sensor model, and boasts 20.2-megapixels and the DIGIC 6 image processor.
-Despite this, the camera is still small enough to be pocketable, like its primary competitor, the Sony RX100.
-It has a 4.2x zoom (24-100mm in 35mm format), a maximum aperture of f/1.8-f/2.8, ISO 12800, Full HD video shooting, 31 AF points, and Wi-Fi/NFC support.
-It inherits many characteristics of the previous G-series cameras, including the comparable G1X Mark II.
+The G7X is Canon's first 1-inch sensor model and boasts 20 megapixels and the DIGIC 6 image processor.
+Despite this, the camera is still small enough to be pocketable like its primary competitor, the Sony RX100.
+It has a 4.2x zoom (24–100 mm in 35 mm format), a maximum aperture of f/1.8-f/2.8, ISO 12800, Full HD video shooting, 31 AF points, and Wi-Fi/NFC support.
+It inherits many characteristics of the previous G-series cameras, including the comparable G1 X Mark II.
 The G7 X is the first G-series camera without a hot shoe.

-G7 X Mark II

 In 2016 Canon announced the Canon PowerShot G7 X Mark II which follows the original G7 X. It retains the same sensor and lens as its predecessor.
 The main improvement is the new DIGIC 7 Processor.
 In fact the G7 X Mark II is the first Canon camera to use this new chip.
 This new chip leads to better AF performance, object tracking, reduced ISO noise and higher speed burst shooting.
 Some other improvements are that the screen can now flip both up and down, a new grip, tiltable flash, auto functionality for the ND filter, battery charging over USB, and a new timelapse mode.

-The G7 X Mark II costs $650 on the official Canon website.
+In 2019, the G7 X line was updated with a new model — the G7 X Mark III — that replaced the micro USB port with a USB-C port and offered 4K video recording.
+The G7 X Mark III had mixed reviews due to inconsistent autofocus especially at close range, but it continued to be popular thanks to its portability, ease of use, and pleasant straight-out-of-camera color rendition.